vkranurag/amfoss-tasks/task-05/README.md

 # Rustic Scraper

-Was not able to do.
+Sorry, I was not able to do.